claudio-silva/grunt-angular-builder/README.md

 11. Integrates easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps.

+12. It has its own internal plugins (called 'extensions').
+All the bundled functionality is provided by 6 internal extensions.
+You can also **easily** write your own extensions to augment angular-builder's capabilities (or even replace them).

 ### Roadmap

-**The project is usable as it is (it is being used in real projects right now) but it is still under active development.**
+**The project is almost feature-complete.
+It is being used in production on real projects right now.**

    | Status     | Feature
 ---|:-----------|:-----------